nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

         experimentalcondition is 30% of whole water counts) … unless all counts are off, but this is unlikely.

-Biovolume-based BGEs seem to be much more reasonable, particulary those calculated via the phase-to-phase approach.

 # Recalculations Using Mean CCFs

 Because the surface and deepwater CCFs calculated for AT38 are high relative to the surface values of the other cruises, they are suspicious.
+Furthermore, they are blank corrected using the blanks from the spring cruises, which may not be appropriate.
+We may need to omit the AT38 data all together.

-To workaround using them, we’ll:
+To workaround using the AT38 CCFs, we’ll:

   - calculate mean conversion factors for the initial and stationary condition for addition (A) and non-addition (NA) experiments at 10